mnsavag/piko-server-nestjs/README.md

 ### Set environment variables

-Create or change an .development.env file on root folder.
+Create or change an .env file on root folder.
 Feel free to change it according to your own configuration.

 ### Install dependencies